reasoncorp/dossier/README.markdown

 end
 ```

-Any symbols in the query will be replaced by calling methods of the same name in the report.
-Return values other than numerics will be coerced to strings and escaped by the database.
+If you need dynamic values that may be influenced by the user, [do not interpolate them directly](http://xkcd.com/327/).
+Dossier provides a safer way to add them: any symbols in the query will be replaced by calling methods of the same name in the report.
+Return values other than numerics will be coerced to strings and **escaped by the database**.

 ```ruby
 # app/reports/fancy_ketchup_report.rb